boldflight/BibleConverter/test_EPUB/output/Luke.md

 [16] Now Jesus came to Nazareth, where he had been brought up, and went into the synagogue on the Sabbath day, as was his custom.
 He stood up to read, [17] and the scroll of the prophet Isaiah was given to him.
+He unrolled the scroll and found the place where it was written, [18] “The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
+He has sent me to proclaim release to the captives and the regaining of sight to the blind, to set free those who are oppressed,
+[19] to proclaim the year of the Lord’s favor.”
-He unrolled the scroll and found the place where it was written, [20] Then he rolled up the scroll, gave it back to the attendant, and sat down.
+[20] Then he rolled up the scroll, gave it back to the attendant, and sat down.
 The eyes of everyone in the synagogue were fixed on him.
 [21] Then he began to tell them, “Today this scripture has been fulfilled even as you heard it being read.”
 [22] All were speaking well of him, and were amazed at the gracious words coming out of his mouth.
 They said, “Isn’t this Joseph’s son?”